utopia-foss/utopia/doc/faq/core/select.rst

 Entity Selection
 ================

 Utopia provides a config-accessible interface to select a subset of entities from a manager, e.g. cells from a ``CellManager``.

-This page aims to answer only basic questions regarding that interface.
-For a full documentation, it is crucial to consult the :ref:`cpp_docs`, e.g. starting from the module on entity selection.
+This page aims to answer some basic questions regarding that interface.
+For a full documentation, you should consult the :ref:`cpp_docs`, e.g. by starting from the module on entity selection.

 .. contents::
    :local: